brucediesel/books/The Linux Programming Interface/notes.md

 A process may be privileged because it was created by another privileged process e.g. login shell started by _root_, or by _set user ID_ mechanism.

 **Capabilities**
 Linux divides privileges traditionally accorded to the superuser into a set of distinct units called _capabilities_.
 Each privileged operation is associated with a particular capability, and a process can only perform an operation if it has the corresponding capability.
-Capabilities names begin with the prefic __CAP\___.
+Capabilities names begin with the prefix __CAP\___. e.g. __CAP\_KILL__

+**The _init_ Process**
+When booting the system, the kernel creates a special process call _init_, the "parent of all processes" which is derived from the program file `/sbin/init`.
+All processes on the system are created (using _fork()_) either by _init_ or by one of it's descendents.
+The _init_ process always has the process ID 1 and runs with superuser privileges.
+This process can't be killed, even by superuser and terminates with the system is shut down.

+**Deamon Processes**
+A _deamon_ is a special-purpose process that is created and handled by the system in the same way as other processes, but which is distinuished by the following:
+- it is long lived, often starting at system boot, and remains until system shutdown
+- runs in the background, and has no controlling terminal from which is can read input and write output. e.g. _syslogd_

+**Environment List**
+Each process has an _environment list_, whic is set of _environment variables_ that are maintained within the user-space memory of the process.
+Each element is a name-value pair which are inherited from parent when process is created.
+This enables a parent to communicate to child process.
+When a program replaces the program that it is running using _exec()_, the new program either inherits the environment used by the old program, or receives a new environment specified as part of the _exec()_ call.
+Environment variables are create with the **_export_** command in most shells e.g.
+`$ export MYVAR='Hello World'`